tangrams/tangram-docs/pages/walkthrough.md

 Beyond the steps in this walkthrough, you can play with other elements and their values, if you’d like.
 If the map is blank after you have changed something in the .yaml, you may have entered an errant value that Tangram cannot interpret.
 Undo your edit and save it again, or roll back all changes to return to the original state of the scene file.

+To open and edit the scene file, you need a text editor.
+Suggested text editor applications include [Atom - OS X, Windows, Linux](https://atom.io/); [Notepad++ - Windows](https://notepad-plus-plus.org/); [TextWrangler - OS X](http://www.barebones.com/products/textwrangler/); and  [Sublime - OS X, Windows, Linux; free trial](http://www.sublimetext.com/).
+While you can use the apps installed with your operating system, such as Notepad or TextEdit, they do not provide the helpful indentations, code coloring and autocomplete, or text alignment options found in the other editors.
+For TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
+Do not use an app that applies rich formatting, such as Word or Wordpad.

 1. Open `scene.yaml` in a text editor and scroll through the elements.
 2. Notice that the elements are arranged in a hierarchy, with the top level elements being `cameras`, `lights`, `sources`, and `layers`.
 Each of these has additional subelements underneath them.
 The [scene file documentation](Scene-file.md) has more information about the top-level elements in a scene file.
 (Some of the code has been omitted in the block below.)